KKural/R-excerise/Instructional Design of the R Exercise Series.md

 ## 1. Purpose and Design Rationale

 This example exercise was developed to introduce criminology students—with no prior programming experience—to data analysis and statistical reasoning using R. The design process focused on selecting criminologically relevant scenarios, ensuring accessibility for beginners, and embedding best practices in instructional design.
+Each step, from data simulation to exercise scaffolding, was informed by evidence-based frameworks (e.g., Bloom's Taxonomy, PRIMM, and scaffolding theory) to promote both technical skill development and statistical thinking.

+This example exercise was developed to introduce criminology students—with no prior programming experience—to data analysis and statistical reasoning using R. The design process focused on selecting criminologically relevant scenarios, ensuring accessibility for beginners, and embedding best practices in instructional design.
 Each step, from data simulation to exercise scaffolding, was informed by evidence-based frameworks (e.g., Bloom’s Taxonomy, PRIMM, and scaffolding theory) to promote both technical skill development and statistical thinking.

 ## 2. Development Process and Instructional Design